Boots on the ground, eyes in the sky: New Year’s Eve security measures at Marina Bay

 "The Act has provisions for special powers that allow the police and even auxiliary police to do random bag checks when required, and also to eject people who are deemed to be suspicious or who are perhaps behaving in a way that's not in compliance with regulations for the greater public interest," said security consultant Dr Graham Ong-Webb.

-"When this happens, members of the public of course have to accommodate this and be understanding," said security consultant Dr Graham Ong-Webb."
+"When this happens, members of the public of course have to accommodate this and be understanding."

 The police will also deploy an Unmanned Aerial Vehicle (UAV) to be their eyes in the sky, as part of efforts to leverage technology to support officers during major operations.